qiyuangong/Mondrian/README.md

 This repository is an *open source python implement* for Mondrian.
 I implement this algorithm in python for further study.

 ## Attention
 I used both adult and INFORMS dataset in this implementation.
+For cleaification, **we transform NCP to percentage**, making the information loss more meaningful (NCP=2000 v.s.
+NCP=20%).
+This NCP percentage is compute by NCP value divided by the number of values in dataset.
 The Final NCP of Mondrian on adult dataset is about 12.19% (Nice result!), while 10.21% on INFORMS data (with K=10).

 ### Motivation
 Researches on data privacy have lasted for more than ten years, lots of great papers have been published.
 However, only a few open source projects are available on Internet [2-3], most open source projects are using algorithms proposed before 2004!
 Fewer projects have been used in real life.
 Worse more, most people even don't hear about it.
 Such a tragedy!